How Many Countries Cross the Equator

 The climate in equatorial countries

-All countries that are at latitude 0 have similar climatic characteristics in the rainfall all year round with little wind and a temperature difference of 2 °C (3.6 °F) between the warmest and the coldest months predominate, being generally high.
-This is known as equatorial climate, a sign that distinguishes the 13 countries crossed by this line.
+All countries that are at latitude 0 have similar climatic characteristics: rainfall is consistent throughout the year with little wind, and a temperature difference of only 2 °C (3.6 °F) between the warmest and the coldest months predominates, being generally high.
+This is known as equatorial climate, a hallmark that distinguishes the 13 countries crossed by this line.

 If you want to read similar articles to How Many Countries Cross the Equator, we recommend you visit our Learning category.